guettli/why-i-like-django-and-sap/README.md

 ## Python datetime is very nice

-Before Python 2.3 (released in the year 2003) I had not reliable way to calculate dates in Python.
+Before Python 2.3 (released in the year 2003) I had no reliable way to calculate dates in Python.
 Since then the very handy datetime module exists.
 It even has a cool datatype of timedeltas.
 In ABAP you still store the datetime in two columns: One for the day, one for the time.
 This works, but is grrrrrrrrr.
 I heard that abap supports [Timestamps](https://help.sap.com/doc/abapdocu_751_index_htm/7.51/en-us/abentime_stamp_oview.htm), but at least the code I worked with stored date and time in two columns.

 ## Braindead equal looking IDs